ContextMapper/contextmapper.github.io/_docs/faqs.md

 If it is not enabled you can validate all models by triggering _"Build All"_ in the _Project_ menu.

 ### Does Context Mapper support Event Sourcing and CQRS?
-The concepts behind event sourcing and CQRS do not require special modeling objects besides _DomainEvent_'s, which are supported by the Context Mapper DSL (CML).
+The concepts behind event sourcing and CQRS do not require special modeling objects other than _DomainEvents_, which are supported by the Context Mapper DSL (CML).
 The syntax to specify the domain models within Bounded Contexts is based on [Sculptor](http://sculptorgenerator.org/) which supports event-driven concepts.
 Have a look at our
 [Event Sourcing and CQRS Modeling in Context Mapper](/docs/event-sourcing-and-cqrs-modeling/) page to learn how to model events in CML.